mateibarbu19/verified-max-subarray/README.md

 This project was a homework assignament for the "Software Verification and Validation" course at POLITEHNICA Univeristy of Bucharest.

-The implementation was based off of the solution presented in "Introduction to Algorithms" CLRS.
+The implementation for the **maximum sum subarray problem**, also known as the **maximum segment sum problem** was based off of the solution presented in "Introduction to Algorithms" CLRS.

 ## Usage